 Web of Science sign in

-The Web of Science sign in dialog box appears automatically when you perform a Web of Science query but are not currently signed in to a Web of Science session.
+The Web of Science sign in dialog box appears automatically when you perform a Web of Science search but are not currently signed in to a Web of Science session.

 To use Web of Science from Publish or Perish, you or the organization that you work for must have a Web of Science Web Services (APIs) subscription and then sign in to Web of Science from within the Publish or Perish software.